SebastianDominguezC/rusty-shazam/README.md

 - iced - for GUI
 - cpal - recording
 - rustfft - FFT
-- hyper, tokio, futures - for all async and server requests
+- surf, async-std - for all async and server requests

 ## Server